Kinokkory/wiwinwlh/tutorial.md

 --     (@ b) (z :: b) (f :: a -> b -> b) -> f x (xs @ b z f)
 ```

-Normally when Haskell's typechecker infers a type signature it places all quantifiers of type variables at the
+Normally when Haskell's typechecker infers a type signature places all quantifiers of type variables at the
-outermost position such that that no quantifiers appear within the body of the type expression, called the
+outermost position such that no quantifiers appear within the body of the type expression, called the
-prenex restriction This restrict an entire class of type signatures that are would otherwise expressible
+prenex restriction.
+This restrict an entire class of type signatures that are would otherwise expressible
 within System-F, but has the benefit of making inference much easier.

 ``-XRankNTypes`` loosens the prenex restriction such that we may explicitly place quantifiers within the body